raving-bots/expansim-sdk/README.md

 Building plugins with the current version of the SDK requires:

-- Visual Studio 2017 15.9 or newer, or Visual Studio 2019 16.7 or newer.
+- Visual Studio 2019 16.7 or newer.
 Other compilers haven't yet been tested and aren't recommended at this time.
 - C++17 support.
 C support will be released in the future.
 - Windows SDK 1809 (10.0.17763.0).